It’s not easy to plan the best trip to Colombia. Everyone is different and has various expectations about Colombia.

 Price: 6000 COP (round trip).

-Even when it’s raining, some tables are protecting from the rain by the projecting roofs and everyone is packed there.
+Even when it rains, some tables are protected from the rain by the projecting roofs, and everyone is packed there.
 Because in Jardin, you drink your coffee outside.
 Whatever the weather is.

 Choose your Cafe stand and enjoy the view of the huge Basilica, the smell of the trees and flowers and the daily life of the locals.

 TIP: I love the Cafe Macana.
 Best coffees for only 1000 COP and delicious sweeties <3

 Now, it’s time to do a short walk.
 Do you like to eat trout?
 In Jardin, you can have them directly at the trout farm.

 In la Algeria, I ate one of the best trout of my life.
 They serve them with different sauces.
 The most famous one is “a la Molienda.”
 You should try!!!